acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - [ ] OpenUsbKbDxe.efi and Ps2KeyboardDxe.efi should never co-exist.
 - [ ] Output->ClearScreenOnModeSwitch/IgnoreTextInGraphics/ReplaceTabWithSpace/SanitiseClearScreen: These only apply to `System` TextRenderer
 - [ ] Output->SanitiseClearScreen: When enabled, `ConsoleMode` should be empty.
+- [ ] Output->ConsoleMode: Only ASCII printable characters are accepted.
+- [ ] Output->TextRenderer: Only ASCII printable characters are accepted.
+- [ ] Drivers[N]: Only ASCII printable characters are accepted.